cbfacademy-admin/java-rest-api-assessment-bettydemissie/README.md

 Feel free to explore the API endpoints to create, retrieve, update, and delete issues, as well as manage employees involved in the resolution process.

+## End Points

+Here are all the endpoints to add to `htgittp://localhost:8081`:

+** Issue **
+Add a New Issue

+Endpoint: POST /api/v1/issues/add
+Description: Creates a new issue with the provided details.

+Get All Issues

+Endpoint: GET /api/v1/issues/all
+Description: Retrieves a list of all issues.

+Fetch Issue Details

+Endpoint: GET /api/v1/issues/fetch/{issueId}
+Description: Retrieves details of a specific issue based on its ID.

+Update Issues Assigned to Employee

+Endpoint: PUT /api/v1/issues/update/{issueId}
+Description: Updates the assigned employee for a specific issue.

+Update Issue Status

+Endpoint: PUT /api/v1/issues/update/status/{issueId}
+Description: Updates the status of a specific issue.

+Delete an Issue

+Endpoint: DELETE /api/v1/issues/void/{issueId}
+Description: Deletes a specific issue based on its ID.

+Get Issues by Status

+Endpoint: GET /api/v1/issues/status/{status}
+Description: Retrieves a list of issues based on their status.

+Get Issues Assigned to an Employee

+Endpoint: GET /api/v1/issues/{employeeId}
+Description: Retrieves a list of issues assigned to a specific employee.

+** Employee **

+Get All Employees

+Endpoint: GET /api/v1/employees/all
+Description: Retrieves a list of all employees.

+Get Employee by ID

+Endpoint: GET /api/v1/employees/{employeeId}
+Description: Retrieves details of a specific employee based on their ID.

+Add a New Employee

+Endpoint: POST /api/v1/employees/add
+Description: Creates a new employee with the provided details.

 ## Documentation
 While the application is running, you can explore the comprehensive documentation and operational endpoints at:
 [Issue API Swagger Documentation] http://localhost:8081/swagger-ui/index.html#/